 💵 Fee: depends on the bank you use

 👍 : Bank transfers are safe and could be interesting depending on the exchange rate and fees offered by your bank.

-👎 : Most banks charge you three times, one time through the exchange rate they fix, another time to convert the money, and a third time by adding a fee on the transfer.
+👎 : Most banks charge you three times, one time through the exchange rate they fix, another time to convert the money, and a third time by charing a fee for the transfer.